Appliqué Made Easy

 Let's create a placement guide.

-No need to trace a vinyl placement guide.
+There is no need to trace a vinyl placement guide.

 Place a sheet of Perfect Piecing in the copier's paper tray.